-This section gives readers some useful information & resources on careers (including hot jobs and career advice), networking and tech lessons learnt as well as business resources such as Disaster Recovery/Business Continuity Planning and Digital Strategy.
+This section gives readers some useful information, advice & resources on careers (including hot jobs and career advice), networking and tech lessons learnt as well as business resources such as Disaster Recovery/Business Continuity Planning and Digital Strategy.

 The below skill sets I am seeing as hot right now:

 - Experience in Amazon Web Services (certifications even better),

 - Data Analytics (Data Scientists, Data Engineers)